 At Springfield Juniors, we are aiming for communication to lie at the heart of classroom practice where pupils learn through, and are taught to talk.
 Believing that literacy and communication are life skills, we aspire to develop these and equip pupils with the ability to become life-long learners.
 We are striving to enable all pupils to use speech to express their thoughts and communicate articulately with others.

-Weekly talking assemblies and follow up lessons in class, allow the children to discuss a range of current news topics , enabling them to develop their oracy skills through exploratory and presentational talk.
+Weekly classroom based talking assemblies and follow up lessons, allow the children to discuss a range of current news topics , enabling them to develop their oracy skills through exploratory and presentational talk.

-During January the whole school participated in a "Story Telling" week where John Harris (a children's author) performed to every class.
+During "Story Telling" week John Harris (a children's author) performed to every class.
 Following on from this the pupils re-told a range stories in a school competition.
 Ten lucky children from Year 4 were chosen to perform "The Man in Search of his Luck" at the Wolsey theatre in front of a live audience.

 Adding a stage to our canopy area has encouraged pupils to perform to their peers at playtimes including poetry recitals, short plays and talking on a topic of their choice.

 Maraiker (a puppeteer) is a regular visitor to Springfield and she allows children to develop their oracy skills further through puppet workshops.